 “British Columbia is at a tipping point.
 Can local governments successfully adapt to a changing climate and create greener communities by bridging the gaps between science, policy and standards of practice to reconnect hydrology and stream ecology?
 Will they?” stated Kim Stephens, Waterbucket eNews Editor and Executive Director, Partnership for Water Sustainability in British Columbia.

 “Through its Drinking Water and Watershed Protection program (DWWP), the Regional District of Nanaimo (RDN) is pointing the way forward and answering yes to both questions posed above.
 Leading by example is a journey.
 It takes time because a process must evolve as it unfolds.
 There is no shortcut.”

-“The phrase ‘cathedral thinking’ aptly describes the long-term commitment required by the community at large, successive Regional Boards, and generations of land and water professionals to achieve the design with nature sustainability vision that guides the program for drinking water and watershed protection.”
+“The phrase ‘cathedral thinking’ aptly describes the long-term commitment required by the community at large, successive Regional Boards, and generations of land and water professionals to achieve the living water smart and design with nature sustainability vision that guides the program for drinking water and watershed protection.”

 EDITOR’S CONTEXT: You will be inspired

 “We hope readers are inspired by what they learn from this Watershed Case Profile.
 We further hope there will be ripple effects because others embrace collaborative leadership and proceed down pathways that bridge the gaps between science, policy and standards of practice in their communities.”